JGCRI/gcam-doc/emissions.md

 ### <a name="non-co2-overview"/>Non-CO<sub>2</sub> Emissions Overview

-We summarize here some general points common to non-CO<sub>2</sub> emissions in GCAM
+We summarize here some general points common to non-CO<sub>2</sub> emissions in GCAM.
+Note that the data sources and modeling approach of fugitive CO<sub>2</sub> emissions from fossil fuel production follow those of Non-CO<sub>2</sub> GHGs.

 #### Initialization